nukleros/operator-builder/README.md

 Operator Builder uses a workload configuration to provide important details for your operator project.
 This guide uses a [standalone workload](docs/standalone-workloads.md).
-Save this file to your `.source-manifests` directory.
+Save a workload config to your `.source-manifests` directory by using one of the following commands (or simply copy/pasting the YAML below the commands):

+    # generate a workload config with the path (-p) flag
+    operator-builder init-config standalone -p .source-manifests/workload.yaml

+    # generate a workload config from stdout
+    operator-builder init-config standalone > .source-manifests/workload.yaml

+This will generate the following YAML:

     # .source-manifests/workload.yaml
     name: webstore